Fri, 06 May|

 Price is £270 per delegate, (single room supplement £50). which includes accomodation and meals as well as the Conference, and offers great value for money.

-Full details and schedule to follow, please contact our agents Old Country Tours (email@example.com) to receive booking forms and updates.
+Further details can be found at the website of our agents Old Country Tours or contact them at firstname.lastname@example.org to receive booking forms and updates.
 Alternatively, register an interest below and we will pass your details on to them.